catb0t/c-projects/README.md

 other gnu coreutils (rm, pwd, basename, head / tail)
 ```

-The `mem` target requires GCC's or clang's AddressSanitizer, and `/usr/bin/llvm-symbolizer` to be installed and symlinked to `/usr/bin/llvm-symbolizer-3.8`.
+The `mem` target requires GCC's or clang's AddressSanitizer, and if you want line numbers in the output, `/usr/bin/llvm-symbolizer` to be installed and symlinked to `/usr/bin/llvm-symbolizer-3.8`.
 if you don't want to or can't install these, just remove the `mem` target from the Makefile in `build.bash`.
 You will need these if you want to verify that there are no memory
 leaks.
 Alternatively, you can just run the given `memdebug_*` binaries I build if you are using 64-bit linux.